abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 which is a log of the history of your file and its changes.
-The top half of the window shows each commit, and you may notice that each commit is linked with a unique identifer (called an ```SHA`` key).
+The top half of the window shows each commit, and you may notice that each commit is linked with a unique identifer (called an ```SHA``` key).
 In the bottom half of the window, additional information is displayed for each commit, which includes what changes were made during that commmit.
-There is also a 'View file @' link, which shows you how the current file looked at that particular commit.
+There is also a ```View file @``` link, which shows you how the current file looked at that particular commit.
 Click on the very first commit ('Created convert to percent function').
 Click ```View file```.
 What does the file contain?